 With just 37 the amount of providers in 2022 is manageable, however finding the right product amongst the vast range of different and non-transparent plans is still like taking a walk through the jungle - without the right tools you will get stuck, and with inadequate advice & guidance the pitfalls are costly!
 Yet, once on the right path, being in possessing of private health insurance is the most comforting feeling when seeking medical treatment, especially it situations when it really matters.

-“Medical” together with “Mandatory Long-Term Care” make up the main construct of German private health insurance, in German is referred to as: “Krankheitskostenvollversicherung”.
-There is no one-to-one translation for latter terminology, thus just needs to be understood as comprehensive health insurance.
+“Medical” (inpatient, outpatient & dental treatment) along with “Mandatory Long-Term Care” make up the main construct of German private health insurance.
+In Germany this is referred to as “Krankheitskostenvollversicherung”, for which there is no one-to-one translation but should be understood as "comprehensive health insurance".

 In addition to the above, the policy can be extended with the following optional benefits, which are considered as separate contracts, hence can be added or removed without affecting the main insurance construct.

-A tariff that can be added allowing the insured-person to save up necessary funds - a puffer - that will help to assure affordable premiums at old-age.
+A tariff that can be added allowing the insured-person to save up necessary funds - a buffer- that will help assure affordable premiums at old-age.
 Not only are these additional payments tax-deductible but are also not subject to German Settlement Tax (Abgeltungssteuer).

 The 2 most common credit forms - constant and dynamic